Wentzville Holt High School: History

 Wentzville High School was first established in 1896 as a 2-year high school.
 The first principal in 1896 was professor J. Herring.
 The high school had only three graduates in the first graduating class of 1898: Pearl Marsch, Pearl Ball, and Emma Dula.
 The original high school building now houses the Green Lantern Senior Center in Wentzville.
 The first high school building burned in 1908, but it was rebuilt and continued to be used as the high school.

 The high school building was expanded in 1938, and in 1939 it was reorganized as a full 4-year high school under the authority of a school board with state recognition.
-As Wentzville High School grew in enrollment, a new high school building on Campus Drive was built in 1962.
+As Wentzville High School grew in enrollment, a new high school building at 405 Campus Drive was built in 1962.

 The football field, known as Soby Field, was built in 1965 and named as a memorial to Missouri State Highway Patrol sergeant Herbert L. Sobolewski.
 Herbert "Soby" Sobolewski suffered a heart attack during the previous year while directing traffic near a tractor-trailer crash on U.S. Highway 40 (now Interstate 64) near Wentzville.

 In 1969, the high school was officially named after Emil E. Holt, a community leader and president of the Wentzville State Bank.
 Holt served on the school board for 46 years, including 42 of them as treasurer from 1927 to 1969.
 Despite the formal designation, Holt's name was rarely used in reference to the high school over the next 30 years.
-In 1975 the current high school building was constructed at 600 Campus Drive, and the junior high students were separated from the high school and remained in the 1962 building that now houses Wentzville Middle School.
+In 1975 the current high school building was constructed as the Wentzville Middle School at 600 Campus Drive and was occupied by students in grades 7 and 8, while high school students in grades 9 through 12 remained in the 1962 building.
+An expansion of the 1975 building in the late 1980s enabled the move of high school students to that building and the redesignation of the 1962 building as the Wentzville Middle School.
 In 1989, the school board designated January 23 as a date to acknowledge the accomplishments of Emil Holt, recognizing that most students and faculty still had not adopted the Holt name for the high school.
 At that time a photo of Holt was moved from a library conference room to a more prominent location.
 In 2000 the name Holt High School was finally added to the exterior of the building, replacing the Wentzville High School signage.